 - Sedentary lifestyle

 Making healthy lifestyle choices now and partnering with your podiatrist to monitor your foot health can help you prevent PAD or slow its progression.
-If you have additional questions about PAD, contact us.
+If you have additional questions about PAD, contact us at our Long Beach office in Douglas Park CA.